-On 21 October, government forces took over the base of opposition party Renamo in the Gorongosa area of central Sofala province.
-Violent clashes in the area between the army and Renamo forces continue and have heightened fears of a return to violence throughout the country, and especially in Sofala province.
-There have been several reports of armed attacks against civilian vehicles in the area.
+In late 2013 there were violent clashes between the army and forces from the opposition party (Renamo) in the Gorongosa area of Sofala province, including reports of armed attacks against civilian vehicles in the area.
 Be vigilant and avoid unnecessary road travel between Sofala province and surrounding areas.

 Manica and Nampula provinces

-We advise you to reconsider your need to travel to Nampula and Manica provinces.
-There have been reports in October/November 2013 of violent clashes between government forces and Renamo in Manica and Nampula provinces, and an armed attack on a civilian vehicle travelling along the EN8 corridor between Nampula and Malema.
-The US Embassy in Maputo has prohibited its staff from travelling along this road.
+We advise you to reconsider your need to travel to Nampula and Manica provinces, with the exception of air travel to the provincial capitals of Nampula and Chimoio.
+There were reports in late 2013 of violent clashes between government forces and Renamo in Manica and Nampula provinces, and an armed attack on a civilian vehicle travelling between Nampula and Malema.
 Take extra care when travelling by road outside urban areas in Nampula and Manica provinces.